 7. Get a Pre-Purchase Inspection (PPI)

-Before buying a used car in Fort Worth, it’s highly recommended to take the vehicle to a trusted local mechanic for a Pre-Purchase Inspection (PPI).
+Before buying a used car it’s highly recommended to take the vehicle to a trusted local mechanic for a Pre-Purchase Inspection (PPI).
 For a modest fee, you can:

-Many Fort Worth mechanics specialize in used car inspections, and this step could save you thousands.
+Many mechanics specialize in used car inspections, and this step could save you thousands.

 8. Test Drive on Local Roads